pm-numpybrains06/Customer-Churn-Analysis/README.md

-## 🚀 How to Run This Project Locally
+## 🚀 How to Run This Project Locally:

 ### 1. 🛢️ Database Setup
 Execute the SQL script inside your MySQL Instance to establish the base environment: